maierav/sensation/vision.md

 :class: dark:hidden

 :::{figure} images/accommodation.png
-:label: fig: acco,modation
+:label: fig: accommodation
-:width: 90%
+:width: 70%

 Illustration of the process of **Accommodation**: The lens of our eyes gets deformed when we focus on objects that are near or far from us, resulting in a change of diffraction that ensures that the light projection on the retina is in **focus**.[^4]